rajeshksrma/cookbook/README.md

 # cookbook

-We have used Firebase Realtime database to create this recipe based React-Native application for both Android and iOS platform.
+I have used Firebase Realtime database to create this recipe based React-Native application for both Android and iOS platform.